I grew up surrounded by books…

 — “O Guardador de Rebanhos” Poemas de Alberto Caeiro, 1914.

 During my 20s, I lived in Vancouver, studied anthropology, volunteered at community gardens and became a mother to Georgia Brown...
 A Taurus, born in the year of the Dragon.
-Motherhood brought me back to the textures of my own childhood— the intimacy of those bookshelves, the experience of being read to… The way books fed my curiosities and dreams.
+Motherhood brought me back to the textures of my own childhood— the intimacy of those bookshelves, the experience of being read to… The way books shaped my curiosities and dreams.

-I believe storytelling is both art and activism.
-And that a single picture book can change the way a child sees the world—and their sense of belonging in it.
-I divide my time between San Miguel de Allende and Vancouver, moving about between the high desert in Central Mexico and the rainforest of the Pacific Northwest.
-A contrast that feeds my senses, keeps my mind in a state of perpetual awe and opens up possibilities for cross-cultural connections.
-I bring a community-oriented approach to every project I take on, whether it's research, consulting, or creative work.
-The children of today are ready to expand their identities, to question everything, to re-imagine the way we live.
-Let picture books inspire connection and strengthen this transformation.
+I divide my time between San Miguel de Allende and Vancouver, moving between the high desert of Central Mexico and the rainforest of the Pacific Northwest.
+This cultural and environmental contrast keeps my senses in a state of perpetual awe and opens up possibilities for cross-regional connections.
+I bring a community-oriented approach to every project I take on, whether it's writing, research, or consulting.
+Children are ready to expand their identities, to question everything, to re-imagine the world and the way we live in it.
+Let picturebooks inspire connection beyond borders and strengthen this transformation.